-Final Assessment (20%) Prerequisite: Mathematics 09 4 credits Recommend a "C+" average in Math 09 or teacher recommendation
+Final Assessment (20%) Prerequisite: Mathematics 09

 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary studies in programs that require the study of theoretical calculus or those that do not.
 Topics include factoring, polynomials, radical expressions, financial literacy, probability, trigonometry, algebra and number theory.
 Students following this path will spend more time developing their understanding of symbol manipulation and some of the more sophisticated generalizations of the concepts of mathematics.